iter8-tools/mlops/README.md

 This will `docker push` your image.
 The full name and tag of the image pushed is set in `IMG` environment variable in step B.4 above.
 You can set it to other values (e.g., `user/fashionmnist:v1`, or `user/fashionmnist:v2` or `user/fashionmnist:v3`) to push different model versions.

-### E) Deploy version v1 of the fashionmnist model on a kubernetes cluster with Istio
+### E) Deploy version v1 of the Fashion MNIST model on a Kubernetes cluster with Istio
-This step assumes you have a kubernetes cluster accessible through the `kubectl` command and you have installed [Istio](https://istio.io) on this cluster.
+This step assumes you have a Kubernetes cluster accessible through the `kubectl` command and you have installed [Istio](https://istio.io) on this cluster.

 1. `kubectl label namespace default istio-injection=enabled`
 2. `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/mlops/master/modelv1.yaml`
 3. `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/mlops/master/externalize.yaml`

-Step E.1 deploys version v1 of the fashionmnist model in your kubernetes cluster.
+Step E.1 deploys version v1 of the Fashion MNIST model in your Kubernetes cluster.
 You can alter the image in `modelv1.yaml` to use any other model image.
 Step E.2 externalizes it by creating a service and exposing the service outside the cluster through Istio's ingress gateway and virtual service.

 ### F) Send traffic to the model

-Make sure you are running the jupyter notebook by following steps A.1 through A.6.
-Execute the first two cells which import appropriate python packages and and the image datasets.
+Make sure you are running the Jupyter notebook by following steps A.1 through A.6.
+Execute the first two cells which import appropriate Python packages and and the image datasets.
 Execute the cell below the header `Send Serialized Images for Classification to the Model Service`.
 This will send a steady stream of traffic to the model service.
 For this to work, you need ensure you set the `gateway_url` variable in this cell correctly.
-It is currently intended to work for minikube environments.
-If your kubernetes environment is not minikube, follow the instructions in that cell to make sure `gateway_url` is set correctly.
+It is currently intended to work for Minikube environments.
+If your Kubernetes environment is different from Minikube, follow the instructions in that cell to make sure `gateway_url` is set correctly.

 ### G) Deploy iter8's canary release experiment